SuperClaude-Org/SuperCodex_Framework/Docs/User-Guide/session-management.md

 "What patterns do you see?"
 ```

-**Success criteria**: SuperGemini demonstrates understanding of your specific project
+**Success criteria**: SuperCodex demonstrates understanding of your specific project

 ### Step 3: Make a Small Change (3 minutes)
 ```bash